Limitations

 -

-crate used to parse TPR files.
+minitprcrate used to parse TPR files.
 The TPR file format evolves constantly, and supporting all ancient Gromacs versions is simply not feasible. - What can you do if your TPR file is this old?
-In most cases, the solution is simple: generate a TPR file using a newer version of Gromacs.
-Since
+In most cases, the solution is simple: convert the old TPR file using a new version of Gromacs, i.e., run

-with any MDP file to create an updated TPR file.
-If generating a new TPR file is not an option for you, you can instead provide a PDB file with a connectivity section or a GRO file along with a bonds file (see Using other input file formats). - Will this be addressed in the future?
+gmx convert-tpr -s old_file.tpr -o new_file.tpr.
+If converting a TPR file is not an option for you, you can instead provide a PDB file with a connectivity section or a GRO file along with a bonds file (see Using other input file formats). - Will this be addressed in the future?
 Older Gromacs versions will likely never be fully supported.

 - Why is this the case?
 This limitation stems from the